Xiaoyang-Lu/Xiaoyang-Lu.github.io/_pages/about.md

 Click [here](../cv) to see the up-to-date version of my CV.

-Prospective students: I am looking for self-motivated students interested in computer architecture and working together at [Gnosis Research Center](https://grc.iit.edu/).
-If you are interested, please feel free to email me your resume and transcripts.
+<b>Prospective students: I am looking for self-motivated students interested in computer architecture and working together at [Gnosis Research Center](https://grc.iit.edu/).
+If you are interested, please feel free to email me your resume and transcripts.</b>

 Research Interests
 ======